k0kubun/cmdcached/README.md

 If you enables `each_directory` option, current directory will be used as cache key too.
 Thus you can cache `git ls-files` per repository.
 The directory's file structure is subscribed.

+## Pending features

+I'm sorry but this project is **WORK IN PROGRESS**

+- Core
+  - file event subscription (`subscribe` directive)
+    - recursive subscription
+  - cache for each directory (`each_directory` directive)
+  - auto config reload on file event
+- Convenience
+  - check server process availability
+    - start server from client